ggulersoy/ggulersoy.github.io/content/authors/admin/_index.md

 ## About Me

 I am a PhD candidate at King’s Business School, focusing on the role of large firms in the transmission of shocks and spillovers within the Turkish production network.

-My research employs a novel firm-level input-output matrix to analyze various types of shocks—supply chain, financial, regulatory, technological, and informational—to provide valuable insights for economic policy.
+My research employs a novel firm-level input-output matrix to analyze various types of shocks —supply chain, financial, regulatory, technological, and informational— to provide valuable insights for economic policy.

 Before joining King’s, I worked as a policy analyst at the OECD and as a research associate at INSEAD.
 I hold a bachelor’s degree in Political Sciences, with a regional focus on the Middle East and the Mediterranean, and a master’s degree in Economics and Public Policy from Sciences Po Paris.